-Position Statement: A new disqualification criterion should be added to the Local Government Act 1995 that disqualifies a person from serving as an Elected Member if they have been convicted of an offence against the Planning and Development Act, or the Building Act in the preceding five years.
+Position Statement: A new disqualification criterion should be added to the Local preceding five years.

-Background: A planning or building system conviction is potentially more serious than a Local Government Act conviction because of Local Government's prominent role in planning and building control and the significant personal benefits which can be illegally gained through these systems.
+Government Act 1995 that disqualifies a person from serving as an Elected Member if they have been convicted of an offence against the Planning and Development Act, or the Building Act in the serious than a Local Government Act conviction because of Local Government's prominent role in planning and building control and the significant personal benefits which can be illegally gained through these systems.